FRC-Team-955/DuncansResources/demos/README.md

 * `sockets/` - A simple async socket library executable
 * `triangle/` - The common OpenGL example program, just draws a red triangle
 * `spline_viewer/` - OpenGL application to show a spline on the screen
+* `path_viewer/` - A quick and dirty viewer for generated motion paths
 * `motion_profile_generation/` - Example of generating velocity data from a spline for tank drive motion
 * `strip_detection/` - A simple OpenCV application to detect a strip.